Understanding AI Behavior and Realistic Use Cases

 Why it fails:

-• The AI cannot access your website or “market trends.”
+• AI Configurations cannot access your website or external "market trends."

 • "Sounds nice" is too subjective and unclear.